 The Arizona National Livestock Show proudly hosts the first national Collegiate Livestock Judging competition of the year, in addition to a Junior Judging Contest for youth in 4-H and FFA.
-Chaired by Dr. Clint Rusk, Oklahoma State University Animal Science Department Head, the judging event utilizes the best animals from across the country.
+This contest utilizes the best animals from across the country.

-Collegiate teams from across the US will test their livestock evaluation skills in Phoenix on December 31.
-Individuals will judge and place 12 classes, containing four animals per class, of swine, meat goats, sheep and cattle.
+Collegiate teams from across the US will test their livestock evaluation skills at the first collegiate judging contest of the year.
+Individuals will judge and place multiple classes, containing four animals per class, of cattle, swine, sheep, and meat goats.
 Contestants must then verbally explain their placings to officials.
 Competitors are scored individually and on a team basis.

 Junior Livestock Judging